jannat0718/Housing-Price-Prediction-/README.md

 # Housing-Price-Prediction-

-Using Linear Regression Model ,built a prediction model to predict a house price Using scatter plot ,determined the linearly realated features and built two seprate models:
+##**Using Linear Regression Model, built a prediction model to predict a house price on data collected from Kaggle**

-                1.Excluding the strongly linearly related variables
-                2.Including strongly linear variables.
+*Using scatter plot, determined the linearly related features and built two separate models, and compare the model performances.